If you’ve always dreamed of taking weekend trip to cities in Europe while actually living in a foreign country, Poland’s a dream come true for you.

 Another favorite spot is in Hungry; A short flight gives you a weekend that is sure to keep you busy and can actually help you save money…check out our 10 free things to do in Budapest!
 Castle Hill and the Parliament building shouldn’t be missed.

 Spend afternoons lunching in cool cafes between sites like the Imperial Palace and the Naschmarkt; a collection of awesome flea and street markets.
-If you visit in the warmer months, can rent bikes through the city, meaning you can see even of Vienna on your vacation from Krakow.
+If you visit in the warmer months, you can rent bikes through the city, meaning you can see even of Vienna on your vacation from Krakow.

 Who doesn’t dream of going to Italy?
 Make that dream come true and fly from Krakow and eat your weight in gelato while crossing off places on your bucket list like seeing art by Michelangelo.
 The flight to Italy is about 7 hours from Krakow; I suggest you see other Italian cities like Rome or Venice while you are there!